IrakozeLoraine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - File: `100-rot13.c` is a function that encodes a string using rot13

 - File: `101-print_number.c` is a function that prints an integer

+- File: `102-magic.c` is a program that has been modified to print a[2] = 98, followed by a new line.